Last updated on .

 Sultan’s loge

-The central dome measures 23.5 meters (77 feet) in diameter and is 43 meters (141 feet) in height.
-The dome rests on four massive pillars and is surrounded by four semi-domes.
-Each semi-dome is flanked by three small exedrae, and four more small domes sit at the corners.
-The central dome has 28 windows, each semi-dome has 14, and each exedra has 5.
+The central dome measures 23.5 meters (77 feet) in diameter and rises 43 meters (141 feet) above the floor.
+It rests on four massive pillars and is supported by four semi-domes that help distribute its weight and maintain the structure’s balance.

 Domes of the Blue Mosque in Istanbul, Turkey